mitchellkolb/concurrent-threads/README.md

     alt="Website Badge" />
 </p>

 I explored the pthread.h library in C to solve math problems with multi-threading.
-I showcase the effective use of threads, mutexes, and barriers to handle complex mathematical computations and ensure race condition-free operations.
+I wanted to see how I can use threads, mutexes, and barriers to handle complex mathematical computations and ensure race condition-free operations.